ask a tutor

 At this time, no. While we can accommodate requests for particular tutors in our in-person tutoring services, because we are more limited online, we are unable to allow tutor requests.

 What about eTutoring?
 Can I still use eTutoring to get online tutoring help?

-Yes, you may still use eTutoring to receive help online, and we are directing all students who want help with writing assignments to use eTutoring to receive feedback.
+Yes, you may still use eTutoring to receive help online, and we are directing all students who want written feedback on their writing assignments to use eTutoring.